FreddyCamposeco/FFmppegLSRecorder/README.md

 # FFmppegLSRecorder
 **FFmppeg Linux Screen Recorder**

-A smple record script on bash for FFmppeg on linux (Archlinux)
+A smple record script on shell for FFmppeg on linux (Archlinux)

 ## DATE=
     Get Date from System.